LazyShikazu/letsbloom/README.md

 Additional Notes:
 I also wanted to write the code where I can get the ID of any book using title or author(So it becomes easier to Update an existing book or delete a specific book), since it's out of scope didn't write it.

+I also tried to solve the DevOPs question, but couldn't do it in limited time.
+This is the docker file I could come up with:

+# Stage 1: Build the Go application
+FROM golang:1.21.3-alpine AS build
+LABEL stage=builder
+WORKDIR /app
+COPY . .
+RUN CGO_ENABLED=0 GOOS=linux go build -o app

+# Stage 2: Create a minimal image to run the application
+FROM alpine:latest
+WORKDIR /app
+COPY --from=build /app/app .
+EXPOSE 8080
+CMD ["./app"]

 Author:
 Rajesh Narravula(2014CE10360).